biubiubiiu/derain-toolbox/README.md

 ## Getting Started

-See [getting_started.md](docs/getting_started.md) for the basic usage of derain-toolbox.
+See [getting started](docs/getting_started.md) for the basic usage of derain-toolbox.

 ## Credits

-Portions of this project utilized other open-source works, the use of which is listed acknowledged in [CREDITS.md](CREDITS.md).
+Portions of this project utilized other open-source works, the use of which is listed acknowledged in [CREDITS](CREDITS.md).

 ## Contributions